stammy/focal-point/README.md

     </div>

+## Discussion Points

+__Zoom Classnames:__ The standard CSS uses a zoom factor I considered to be general enough for most cases.
+But some images may want more or less "zooming" depending on the image.
+There could easily be additional CSS classnames, such as .zoom-2 and .zoom-3, which could set how slow and fast the crop and resize adjusts.
+The only reason I did not do create zoom class names was to keep the CSS minimal.
+However, if you have a need for various zoom factors then go for it because its definately possible.

+__Multiple or No Media Queries:__ Same as the zoom classnames, I chose a general breakpoint and only included one media query for the masses.
+This isn't to say you couldn't have two, five, or even no media queries all.
+Depending on your use case you could even change zoom factors between each media query.
+What's included with the standard CSS is general enough for most cases, or at least a good starting point for your own project.

 ## See a way to improve this?

-Is there a better way to write the HTML/CSS all while keeping it reusable, compact and simple?
+Is there a better way to write the HTML/CSS all while keeping it reusable, compact, simple and meets the requirements below?
 Submit a pull request or contact me: [@adamdbradley](https://twitter.com/adamdbradley)

 __Requirements:__